Refreshing Iced Pineapple Sweet Tea

 Of course!
 You can certainly make your own pineapple juice.
 Store-bought pineapple juice works just fine too, especially if you’re in a rush!

-To garnish this drink, we made pineapple strips (long, skinny cuts of pineapple) but you could easily make traditional wedge shapes from fresh pineapple as well.
+To garnish this pineapple tea, we made pineapple strips (long, skinny cuts of pineapple) but you could easily make traditional wedge shapes from fresh pineapple as well.
 We added in some fresh mint from the garden and ta-da!

 If you’re curious about the glasses, it’s the island wrapped glassware from Amanda Lindroth in natural!
 They also come in a couple other colors (and sizes).